gayecolakoglu/LayIE-LLM/README.md

 ---

 ## 🏆 Conclusion
-This project provides a comprehensive evaluation of *LLM-based information extraction* from *layout-rich documents, comparing different **input formats, models, and processing techniques*.
+This project provides a comprehensive evaluation of *LLM-based information extraction* from layout-rich documents, comparing different input formats, models, and processing techniques.

 💡 *Feel free to contribute, suggest improvements, or report issues!* 🚀